kaislar/fashion-app/README.md

 This project is a generative ai template.
 It contains the following features: LLMs, information extraction, chat, rag & evaluation.
 It uses LLMs(local or cloud),streamlit (with and without fastapi) & Promptfoo as an evaluation and redteam framework for your AI system.

-# table with three columns for three photos

 | Evaluation with promptfoo                            | Streamlit                                            |
 |------------------------------------------------------|------------------------------------------------------|
 | <img src="./assets/promptfoo_img.png" width="500" /> | <img src="./assets/streamlit_img.png" width="500" /> |